Top 5 Common Tax Filing Mistakes and How to Avoid Them

 Q. What happens if I miss the tax filing due date?

-If you miss filing your tax return before or on the due date, the IRS can charge interest and late-filing or payment penalties.
+If you miss filing your tax return before or on the due date, the IRS can charge interest, and late filing or payment penalties.

 Q. Should I hire a professional or file taxes myself?